One active case of COVID-19 in Kingston region

 Article content

-No new cases of COVID-19 were reported in the Kingston, Frontenac and Lennox and Addington Public Health catchment area on Tuesday.
+No new cases of COVID-19 were reported in the Kingston, Frontenac and Lennox and Addington region on Wednesday.

-With no additional cases and no new recoveries, there remains one active case in the region.
-The case in question is hospitalized, though no longer on ventilation or in the intensive care unit.
+With no additional recoveries, there remains one active case in the local public health region, and the case in question is in hospital.

 One active case of COVID-19 in Kingston region Back to video